deviant310/gitlab/README.md

 ## Installation with Docker

+**IMPORTANT:**
+Your gitlab environment will have access to your host environment via ssh and will try to push changes into this repo.
+So this repo shouldn't have any collaborators.
+After cloning this repo CHANGE remote origin on yours which you have access, so your host can push to your remote.

 1. Create `.env` file from `.env.example`, replace values if necessary.
    ```shell
    cp .env.example .env
    ```
+   At least you must change `APP_USER` value and set your host username

 2. Run the container
    ```shell
    docker-compose up -d